 It’s impossible to know what this means for the title, but it’ll certainly be interesting to see if there are any parallels between Halo Infinite and Gears.

-Halo Infinite gameplay new features and demo
+Halo Infinite graphics, gameplay demo and new features

-The eight-minute long demo revealed at the event gave us a glimpse of some of the new features we can expect to see in the title.
+The eight-minute-long demo revealed at the event gave us a glimpse of some of the new features we can expect to see in the title.
 One addition is Master Chief’s grappling hook which allows him to pull in enemies or access high ground.